God of Justice, God of Truth

 Cush, a member of King Saul’s tribe, is in hot pursuit of David.
 Furious with David, he and his band falsely accuse him of injustice, mistreating friends, and picking fights with enemies.
 In a culture prizing loyalty and honor, Cush makes David out to be an absolute jerk.

 David’s framework here is legal.
 Saul has denied him his day in court.
-So, he asks God to take his case and defend him since God is just, knows everything, and is committed to ensuring the safety and well-being of those who keep his covenant.
-Having run to him for shelter, David declares that he’s willing to pay with his life if it turns out he’s the villain his enemies claim he is.
+So, he asks God to take up his case and defend him since God is just, knows everything, and is committed to ensuring the safety and well-being of those who keep his covenant.
+Having run to him for shelter, David declares that he’s willing to pay with his life if it turns out he’s the villain his enemies make him out to be.
 That’s how sure he is of his innocence.
-As his stalkers close in on him, he urges God to stop them in their tracks and entrusts himself to the one judge he can count on to judge him justly.
+As his stalkers close in on him, he urges God to stop them in their tracks and entrusts himself to the only judge he can count on to judge him justly.

 Prayer:

 Jesus, you know all about blame shifting and false accusation.
 And you aren’t fooled by it: no thought or motive escapes you.
 You’re in complete control, ready to act when the time is right.
 Deliver me from evil.
-Trusting that you’ll enact perfect justice, I praise you for your goodness.
+Trusting that you will ultimately enact perfect justice, I praise your name.
 Amen.

 In your free moments today, meditate on these words: